WebDevSimplified/Learn-SQL/README.md

 | Break the Silence           | 2011         | 6.15     |
 | Tribe of Force              | 2010         | 8.38333  |

-### 11. Get the number of Songs for each Band
+### 12. Get the number of Songs for each Band
 [Solution](solutions/12.sql)

-This is the toughest question on the list.
+This is one of the toughest question on the list.
 It will require you to chain together two joins instead of just one.

 Return the band name as `Band`, the number of songs as `Number of Songs`.